Kappa Alpha Psi: Hazing

 In 2006, the chapter at Florida A&M University was suspended after two members were sentenced to serve two years in prison and three others given three years of probation due to an anti-hazing law established in Florida following a hazing death involving the Kappa Sigma fraternity at the University of Miami in 2001.
-According to sworn complaints made by pledges at FAMU, they were punched, hit with canes, hit with two-by-fours, and suffered extreme exhaustion due to hazing.
-One pledge was admitted to a hospital for two days after a brutal night of hazing left him with a ruptured ear drum and half a pint of lost blood.
+According to sworn complaints made by pledges at FAMU, they were punched, hit with canes, and hit with two-by-fours, and suffered extreme exhaustion due to hazing.
+One pledge was admitted to a hospital for two days after a brutal night of hazing left him with a ruptured eardrum and half a pint of lost blood.

 In 2009, Louisiana State University (LSU) placed an eleven-year ban on the fraternity for repeated hazing violations and severe abuse of pledges.
 LSU will not consider reinstatement of the fraternity until at least 2020.
 Also in 2009, two Kappas at the University of North Texas were arrested and charged with a Class B misdemeanor for beating a pledge with a paddle.
 In 2009, a former pledge at the University of Tennessee at Chattanooga sued the fraternity for $1 million to cover medical bills caused by an encounter with violent fraternity members.

 In 2010, a pre-med student at Wayne State University suffered kidney failure and was hospitalized for twelve days after weeks of physical abuse by men of the fraternity.
 Also in 2010, the fraternity chapter was permanently banned from the campus of Georgia State University for being a repeat offender and beating a pledge so badly that he coughed up blood.
 In 2011, the fraternity registration was canceled at the University of Texas at San Antonio for striking pledges and providing misleading information to university officials during the hazing investigation.

 In March 2012, the University of Florida chapter of Kappa Alpha Psi was suspended because of thirteen misdemeanor-level sworn complaints involving striking and harassing pledges.
 In April 2012, the fraternity at Arkansas Tech University was permanently banned from campus for beating a pledge into a coma.
 The fraternity was suspended at Kent State University for hazing in October 2013.
 In 2013, a former pledge at California State University-Bakersfield sued the fraternity after being shot with a BB gun and hit with canes and horse whips that left him paralyzed.
 Also in 2013, nine Kappas were charged with felony assault for severely beating pledges from Youngstown State University in 2012.